syamfarh/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+2. Deleting a few persons while all persons are being shown

+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+   2. Test case: `delete 1 2 3` <br>
+      Expected: Contacts at indexes 1, 2 and 3 are deleted from the list.
+Details of the deleted contact shown in the status message.

+   3. Test case: `delete 3 2 1` <br>
+      Expected: Contacts at indexes 1, 2 and 3 are deleted from the list.
+Details of the deleted contact shown in the status message.

+   4. Test case: `delete 1 2 x` (where x is larger than the list size) <br>
+      Expected: No person is deleted.
+Error details shown in the status message.

+   5. Test case: `delete 1 2 y`, (where y is anything that is not an integer) <br>
+      Expected: No person is deleted.
+Error details shown in the status message.

 ### Cloning a person